talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 Instead, we targeted an "genome-wide" significance threshold of P ≤ 3.86x10<sup>-6</sup>, which corresonds to a Bonferroni correction if applied to the number of non-overlapping 200kb windows tested in our analysis.

-We empirically determined the P-value threshold for each CNV type and phenotype that matched our desired genome-wide FDR as follows:
+We empirically determined the primary P-value threshold for each CNV type and phenotype that matched our desired genome-wide FDR as follows:

 1. permute phenotype labels for all CNVs while matching on size (split by quantile) and CNV type (DEL/DUP);
 2. rerun all association tests (described above), including meta-analysis, for each phenotype & CNV combination;
-3. compute the fraction of significant windows for a broad range of P-value thresholds (_e.g._, -log<sub>10</sub>(_P_) ~ [0, 20] ); and
+3. compute the fraction of significant windows for a broad range of primary P-value thresholds (_e.g._, -log<sub>10</sub>(_P_) ~ [0, 20] ); and
-4. report the least significant P-value threshold that results in an empirical FDR ≤ 3.86x10<sup>-6</sup>.
+4. report the least significant primary P-value threshold that results in an empirical FDR ≤ 3.86x10<sup>-6</sup>.

-Steps 1-3 were repeated 20 times for each CNV type and phenotype.
+Steps 1-3 were repeated 50 times for each CNV type and phenotype.

-Following permutation, we computed the mean P-value threshold per phenotype and CNV type.
+Following permutation, we computed the mean primary P-value threshold per phenotype and CNV type.
+We used this value to assess genome-wide significance of primary P-values for locus discovery.

-Finally, for each CNV type, we fit an exponential decay model of empirical P-value threshold versus total number of case samples, and used this model to assign a genome-wide P-value threshold per phenotype.
+Finally, for each CNV type, we fit an exponential decay model of empirical P-value threshold versus total number of case samples after excluding outlier permutations and HPO terms.
+We used this model to assign a genome-wide P-value threshold per phenotype for region refinement (_not_ discovery; see below).

 #### Output files